The Definition of OSS and BSS

 Software applications that support customer-facing activities.
 Billing, order management, customer relationship management, call centre automation, are all BSS applications.

-BSS may also encompass the customer-facing veneer of OSS application such as trouble-ticketing and service assurance – these are back-office activities but initiated directly by contact with the customer.
+BSS may also encompass the customer-facing veneer of OSS applications such as trouble-ticketing and service assurance – these are back-office activities but initiated directly by contact with the customer.

 This basic relationship between OSS and BSS, where OSS is passed service orders and supplies service assurance information to the BSS layer is often referred to as ‘Orders Down, Faults Up’.